Szhengzhong/my-first-project/README.md

 A recipe **must** include these three files, you build will fail if they are not there.
 Any other file you may need can also live in the recipe folder.

 ## Maintenance
-This project generates a masive number of files, all of which whould not be committed to version control.
+This project generates a massive number of files, all of which should not be committed to version control.

 This command will remove all folders that shouldn't be committed with exception to the main builds folder.